1. General Guidelines

 2.1.4 A faculty development plan for providing pedagogical and technical training to teach through video-based and/or web-based technologies.

-2.2 Once the program plan is developed it needs to be approved by both the department/division and the college dean in consultation with the appropriate curriculum committees employing the "Procedures for Submitting Substantive Program Change Proposals" and utilizing Form B.
+2.2 Once the program plan is developed it needs to be approved by both the department/division and the college dean in consultation with the appropriate curriculum committees employing the "Procedures for Submitting Substantive Program Change Proposals" and utilizing Form B. Colleges, Departments, or Divisions should consider including faculty with e-Learning expertise in the course and/or program approval review process.

 2.3 The program plan must be reviewed and granted approval by the Western Association of Schools and Colleges (WASC) prior to implementation.
 The guidelines for preparing such a proposal are consistent with the guidelines contained in this policy.
 Academic Affairs will assist departments in the preparation and submittal of such proposals.